-- Type diskpart and press enter.
-If prompted for a UAC prompt click ok.
+- Type diskpart and press Enter.
+If a UAC prompt is displayed, click OK.

 - At the DISKPART> prompt, type list disk and press enter.
 This should give you an output similar to the example below.
 If GPT is enabled, you have a mark under the GPT column for each drive with GPT enabled.